-NOTE: The following description is for preparing a USB hard disk drive under Windows 2000.
-Preparing a USB hard disk drive under Windows XP, Window Vista and Window 7 is almost identical to Windows 2000.
+Preparing the USB hard disk drive in Windows 2000

+NOTE: Preparing a USB hard disk drive under Windows XP, Windows Vista and Windows 7 is almost identical to Windows 2000.

 - 1. Connect the USB hard disk drive to your computer using the USB Cable. - 2.
 Turn on your computer. - 3.
 The USB device icon should display on the Taskbar. - 4.
 If the USB hard disk drive is partitioned or has data, it will show up in My Computer as a hard disk drive icon.
 Check the file system by right clicking on the icon and checking under Properties > General > File System.
 If the file system is NOT FAT32 format, format the USB hard disk drive using the FAT32 format. - 5.
 If the USB hard disk drive is not partitioned, go to Administrative Tools in Control Panel and launch Computer Management.
 Open Disk Management in Storage and right click an unallocated region of the USB hard disk drive.
 Then, click Create Partition. - 6.
 In the Create Partition wizard, click Next then Primary Partition, and follow the instructions on the screen.
 Make sure that the FAT32 is selected for the file system.